Competition and Enrichment Clubs

 The Helen Ruffin Reading Bowl (HRRB) is a state wide reading competition open to students in grades 4th and 5th grade at MCAA.
 This year there are seventeen books on the booklist for the elementary division.
 Students will practice using a buzzer system to answer questions about the books they have read.
 A love of reading, as well as, a competitive spirit are necessary for this competition team.

 Dates of meetings: Tuesday and Thursday mornings

 Science Olympiad competitions are like academic track meets, consisting of a series of 23 team events in each division (Division B is middle school; Division C is high school).
 Each year, a portion of the events are rotated to reflect the ever-changing nature of genetics, earth science, chemistry, anatomy, physics, geology, mechanical engineering and technology.
 By combining events from all disciplines, Science Olympiad encourages a wide cross-section of students to get involved.
 Emphasis is placed on active, hands-on group participation.
-Applications are available in the front office.
+Not available at this time

 MCAA Enrichment Clubs

-Please see Mr. Creger, Dr. Patterson and Mrs. Johnson Girls without Limits This girls-only club is based on the principles of the book Lean In.
+Please see homeroom teachers for more information Girls without Limits This girls-only club is based on the principles of the book Lean In.
 It inspires girls to be strong female leaders and role models.
 Participants will study the principles of leadership, research and interview women leaders in the community and develop an understanding of their personal strengths.

 Max. # of Students: 20 4th and 5th grade girls